hal3/cl1f19umd/README.md

 - [HW1: Distributional semantics and text categorization (no code hand-in)](homework/HW1)
 - [HW2: Neural networks and word embeddings](https://ec2-35-173-35-134.compute-1.amazonaws.com:9443/)
 - HW3: Data collection and evaluation
-- HW4: Sequence labeling
-- HW5: Encoder-decoder models with attention
+- HW4+5: Sequence labeling and encoder-decoder models with attention (worth 2 assignments)

 You will also complete one, large, course project, in teams of 4-8 students (exceptions are possible).
 The goal of this project is to enable you to work on a more significant, potentially impactful, project dealing with natural language.
 See the [course project description](#course-project) for more information.